Inoshas/ICMA/README.md

-# Python Group Project
+# Inverntory and cost management application
-This project aims to develop database maintenance software for small businesses.
+This project aims to develop webapplication/software for small businesses.
 Self-employed business entrepreneurs frequently struggle to come up with the cash needed for expenses such as inventory management, tax preparation, and bookkeeping.
 We want to develop a clear reporting and managing software/system that is simple to use.

 ## Requirements: